m4ttsch/omscs-notes-notes/information-security/software-security.md

 Since `allow_login`, `pwdstr` and `targetpwd` are all local variables to `main`, any access of them will access memory locations inside the stack frame for `main`.

-The only lines of code that don’t access the stack frame for `main` are the calls to `printf`, (which create a new stack frame), and `else`.
+The only lines of code that don't access the stack frame for `main` are the calls to `printf`, (which create a new stack frame), and `else`.

 ## Understanding the Stack
 There are two things you can do with a stack: push and pop.